chaukhoa97/portfolio-v2/docs/before-you-read.md

 :::note

-All of the docs are intended for my quick reference, so all of them are neither well written nor 100% English.
-It's better for you to ignore them.
+All of the docs are intended for my quick reference, so all of them are neither well written nor English.
+You should ignore them.

 :::